Unstructured-IO/unstructured-js-client/README.md

   <p>Typescript SDK for the Unstructured API</p>
 </h2>

-This is a Typescript client for the [Unstructured API](https://docs.unstructured.io/api-reference/api-services/overview).
+This is a Typescript client for the [Unstructured API](https://docs.unstructured.io/api-reference/api-services/saas-api-development-guide) and you can sign up for your API key on https://app.unstructured.io.

 Please refer to the [Unstructured docs](https://docs.unstructured.io/api-reference/api-services/sdk-jsts) for a full guide to using the client.